Help in taking action locally, working with communities, social action, community development, etc.

 - UK Community Foundations (was Community Foundation Network) provides support and common point of reference for local community foundations throughout the country, and advice for anyone wishing to establish one in a new area.
 Arena House, 66-68 Pentonville Road, London, N1 9HS, phone 020 7713 9326.

-- Community Development Exchange (CDX) closed down end of 2012.
-Was a membership organisation ‘supporting people who support communities’.
+- Community Development Exchange, closed 2012, was a membership organisation ‘supporting people who support communities’.

 - Community Development Foundation Website covers such areas as Social Inclusion, Regeneration as well as community development and details of its own projects.